Is Alcohol Withdrawal and Detox Dangerous?

 This is a life-threatening condition that, if not treated immediately, could lead to permanent brain damage or death.

 Abusing prescription medication or mixing medication with alcohol can increase your risk of alcohol overdose.
+(5)

 According to the National Institute on Alcohol Abuse and Alcoholism, these drugs include zolpidem, oxycodone, benzodiazepines, and illicit opioids.
 Alcohol detox programs also treat drug addiction programs for individuals who suffer from both addictions.
+(6)

-Are You at Risk for Alcohol Overdose?
+Are You at Risk of Alcohol Overdose?

 Alcohol Withdrawal Without Alcohol Detox

 When a person tries to stop drinking on their own, they experience painful, severe withdrawal symptoms.
+Withdrawal symptoms can be physical or mental.
+In many cases, an individual will experience all three.
+(8)

 - The length of time a person has struggled with alcohol addiction.